pcdavies/DockerBasics/workshops/docker/Linux200.md

   "-v" This maps the directory where you downloaded the AlphaOfficeSetup GIT
     repository to the /dbfiles directory within the container

-- Type OR cut and paste the following substituting your path "**\<YOUR-HOME>**" where you download the AlphaofficeSetup GIT repository files:
+- Type or cut and paste the following substituting your path "**\<YOUR-HOME>**" where you download the AlphaofficeSetup GIT repository files:
 ```
 docker run -d -it --name mysql -h='mysqldb-ao' -p=3306:3306 -v /\<YOUR-HOME>/AlphaOfficeSetup:/dbfiles --env="MYSQL_ROOT_PASSWORD=Alpha2017_" mysql
 ```